B-code1/B-code1/README.md

 # Meet Belinda Biwott

 Hey there!
-I'm Belinda, a unique individual navigating through  the vast world of GitHub with a blend of coding creativity and a thirst for collaboration.
+I'm Belinda, a curious individual navigating through  the vast world of Tech with a blend of coding creativity and a thirst for collaboration.

 ## Quick Facts About Me